 Sheep & Beef

-When it comes to farming livestock you want a cattle, sheep vet who understands the practicalities of running cattle and sheep farms & Our Vets are the right people for the job.
+When it comes to farming livestock you want a cattle, sheep vet who understands the practicalities of running cattle and sheep farms and our vets are the right people for the job.

 We offer our Livestock clients a great range of services including: